 The wonderful thing about beetroot is that you can eat the whole plant, roots and leaves.
-I rinsed the leaves and boiled them in some salted water like spinach.
-I roasted the roots for one hour in a small roasting dish, dressing them with some olive oils and sea salt.
+I rinsed the leaves and boiled them in salted water, like spinach.
+I roasted the roots for one hour in a small roasting dish, dressing them with olive oils and sea salt.
 I did not peel them, but just gave them a good wash and ate them skins and all.
 Nothing was left of the plant as it all ended up on my plate.

 And yes, the beard is homemade sourdough, but no, I did not churn the butter.